plotly/plotly.github.io/_posts/fundamentals/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

  - title: JSON Editor
    sub-steps:
-    - copy: "Once the chart is [created](https://help.plot.ly/tutorials/#basic), you can [style](https://help.plot.ly/style-your-plots/) your chart as you wish, by using the 'Style' menu on the left-hand side, or by using the 'JSON' menu."
+    - copy: "Once the chart is [created](https://help.plot.ly/tutorials/#basic), you can [style](https://help.plot.ly/style-your-plots/) your chart via the 'Style' menu or 'JSON' menu.
+To learn more about styling the chart via the 'Style' menu, visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
-    - copy: "After clicking the 'JSON' menu, click on the 'Tree' section underneath it.
-This will reveal the JSON tree of your chart within the panel.
-You'll see that the tree consists of three objects: 'data', 'layout' and 'frames'.
-If you're new to JSON, it may look a little overwhelming, but it's not as scary as it seems."
+    - copy: "After clicking the 'JSON' menu, head to the 'Tree' section which will reveal the JSON tree of your chart within the panel.
+You'll see that the tree consists of three objects: 'data', 'layout' and 'frames'."
       img: "![JSON Menu](../static/images/json-tree-editor/JSON-menu.png)"
     - copy: "As you're going through the attributes in this panel, its a good idea to have the [plotly.js reference](https://plot.ly/javascript/reference/) opened in a new tab to help you out in case you need an explanation about a certain attribute."